rht-labs/tech-exercise/tests/README.md

 --set source_ref=tests
 ```

+- [X] add a tidy function to delete all ocp resources at end of tests
-- [ ] add a tidy function to delete all ocp resources, git resources at end of tests
+- [ ] add a tidy function to delete all git resources at end of tests